ggatward/soe-ci-pipeline/README.md

 * Create an SSH key for the jenkins user on the Satellite server.
 This will be needed to allow the user to copy puppet module artefacts to the Satellite capsules.
 * Configure a Compute Resource on the satellite (libvirt, VMWare or RHEV).
 This will be used to deploy test machines.

-* Create a Lifecycle path for the SOE (Library -> SOE Test -> SOE Production)
-* Create a Content View called `Server SOE` that contains all required repositories for both RHEL 6 and RHEL 7, and publish this to the Library and the SOE Test environment.
+* Create a Content View called `RHEL Server` that contains all required repositories for both RHEL 6 and RHEL 7, and publish this to the Library.
 Be sure to include any custom repositories.
-* Create an Activation Key for both RHEL 6 and RHEL 7, using the Content View from `SOE Test`
+* Create an Activation Key for both RHEL 6 and RHEL 7, using the `RHEL Server` Content View from `Library`
-* Create a hostgroup (I called mine 'Jenkins Test Servers') that deploys machines on to the Compute Resource that you configured earlier, and uses the activation key that you created.
+* Create a hostgroup (I called mine 'RHEL6-SOE' and 'RHEL7-SOE') that deploys machines on to the Compute Resource that you configured earlier, and uses the activation key that you created.
 Create a default root password and make a note of it.
 * Manually provision the test servers on your defined Compute Resource and deploy them.
 * Ensure that the test servers are configured to boot from network BEFORE boot from local hard drive in thier BIOS configurtion.
 This is to ensure that when Jenkins triggers Satellite 6 to rebuild the test hosts, they will perform a PXE installation.